Updated For Kodi 18!

 Is Kodi Legal?

 Using Kodi is perfectly legal; however, you can choose to do illegal things with Kodi, and those things remain illegal.
-For example, there are Kodi add-ons that may allow you to stream copyrighted content for free.
+For example, there are Kodi add-ons that will allow you to stream copyrighted content for free.
 If this is illegal where you are, then it is still illegal to do with Kodi, even if it is possible.

 How Do I Start Kodi?